jateen67/open-course/README.md

 ## 📃 License

-OpenCourse is licensed under the PolyForm Noncommercial 1.0.0 license - free to use, fork, modify, and redistribute for personal and nonprofit use under the same license.
+ConUAlerts is licensed under the PolyForm Noncommercial 1.0.0 license - free to use, fork, modify, and redistribute for personal and nonprofit use under the same license.

 [![License](https://img.shields.io/badge/license-PolyForm%20Noncommercial%201.0.0-%235351FB)](https://github.com/jateen67/open-course/blob/main/LICENSE.md)

 ## 🗨️ Contact

-For more details about our product, service, or any general information regarding OpenCourse, feel free to reach out to us.
+For more details about our product, service, or any general information regarding ConUAlerts, feel free to reach out to us.
 We are here to provide support and answer any questions you may have.
 Below is the best way to contact us:

-- **Email**: Send us your inquiries or support requests at [help@opencourse.com](mailto:help@opencourse.com).
+- **Email**: Send us your inquiries or support requests at [help@conualerts.com](mailto:help@conualerts.com).